Background pattern

 • decreased ability to complete routine tasks,

-• decreased, lost or absent taste,
+• decreased, lost, or absent sense of taste,

 • shortness of breath,